angular/angular/aio/content/guide/glossary.md

 {@a F}

-## Factory Providers
+## Factory Provider
-Creates a new instance of a dependency based on certain condition or information.
+A provider that creates a new instance of a service based on dynamically generated depandent value.

 Read more about [Factory providers](guide/dependency-injection#factory-providers) in the [Angular Dependency Injection](guide/dependency-injection) page.